Type Ia supernovae, standardisable candles, and gravity: Reinterpreting SN Ia Cosmology

-The distance-redshift relationship that results from (re)interpreting the existing SNIa data in a model where gravity varies with redshift as $G(z) = G_0 (1+z)^{-1/4}$ is shown in Fig.~\ref{fig:dvz}.
+The distance-redshift relationship that results from (re)interpreting the existing SN Ia data in a model where gravity varies with redshift as $G(z) = G_0 (1+z)^{-1/4}$ is shown in Fig.~\ref{fig:dvz}.
 This re-interpreted $d_L(z)$ can then be compared to theoretical distance-redshift relationships produced using \begin{widetext}

 \end{widetext} where the function $S(x)$ is given by

 and the curvature $\kappa$ is

 where $\Omega_{\mathrm{M}}$ and $\Omega_{\mathrm{\Lambda}}$ are the matter and dark energy density parameters, and $H_0$ is the current day (i.e. at $z=0$) Hubble parameter value.